tan5o/anime2clothing/README.md

 ### Pre-trained model
 You can download [**pre-trained model**](models/pretrained_unet_20200122.pth) from `models/pretrained_unet_20200122.pth`

+We recommend using an anime character image with a simple background as the input image.
 ## Acknowledgments
 Our code is inspired by [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [pix2pixHD](https://github.com/NVIDIA/pix2pixHD)